Who are Responsible Employees?

 Responsible Employees are not required to report disclosures made in connection with:

-- Public awareness events when individuals do not intend to make a disclosure such as “Take Back the Night,” candlelight vigils, protests, town hall meetings, survivor speak-outs, etc.; or
+- Public awareness events when individuals do not intend to make a report to the university such as “Take Back the Night,” candlelight vigils, protests, town hall meetings, survivor speak-outs, etc.; or

 - During an individual’s participation as a subject in an Institutional Review Board (IRB)-approved human subjects research protocol.